 - Fondo Sostegno Studi al Consorzio (DIR Scholarships), instituted by the General of the Society of Jesus for the students of the Consortium (PUG, PIB and PIO).

 It also acts as an intermediary or co-erogator for some external institutions that offer scholarships or provide mobility programs for students, such as The Saint John Paul II Fund of the Papal Foundation, Catholic Committee for Cultural Collaboration, FUCE.

 - a. granting "Advances" to defer tuition payment deadlines;

 - b. managing exemptions from the payment of the so-called special fees and the surcharge in case of late admission;

 - c. managing the refund of fees in the event of withdrawal from studies and the cancellation of outstanding fees, which may prevent any further academic activity by the student;

 - d. evaluation of the granting of the dispensation, in the event of re-enrollment in doctoral program due to expiry.

 A. PUG Scholarships

 New Students for Baccalaureate, Licentiate or Diploma

 - Applications can be submitted by filling out the appropriate form, available at the Scholarships Office (F114) or on the online forms from the web page of the University website, and delivering it, along with the required documentation, to the Scholarships Office, during the time of admission.

 - The outcome of the application will be communicated to the student by the Rector's Delegate during the interview.

 Students Already Enrolled at the University for Baccalaureate, Licentiate or Diploma

 The request must be submitted through the online web page for the students.

 The completed online form, along with the required documentation, must be delivered to the Scholarships Office within the prescribed time for evaluation by a special committee, composed of: the Delegate of the Rector for the Scholarships Office, the Secretary-General, the Bursar and the President of the Association of Rectors or his nominee.

 It is necessary to have obtained a weighted average score of at least 8.70/10 in the last exam session.

-The outcome of the requests will be communicated by means of a notice posted on the University notice boards and on the online web page for the student by the end of June.
+The outcome of the applications will be announced on university notice boards and on the Scholarships Office website before the end of June.